 Educational Advocate and Resource Specialist

 Over the last 10 years, Lisa has researched educational resources, bay area public and private school programs and state and federal regulations to advocate for gifted students.
 Lisa collaborated with the Burlingame School District Superintendent on a district-wide column on school funding and curriculum issues and served on the Executive Board of the Burlingame Community for Education Foundation.
 Lisa received her J.D. at Northwestern University and practiced as a labor and employment attorney in San Francisco.
-Lisa currently serves on CAG PAC, the political action committee of California Association for the Gifted.
-She is the mother of 3 gifted children and writes a monthly blog post for the Institute of Educational Advancement,http://www.giftedsupportcenter.com/blog
+Lisa currently serves on CAG PAC, the political action committee of California Association for the Gifted, and she is the mother of 3 gifted children.

 Maria Lineger, MSM

 Maria brings over 20 years of experience as an educator, administrator, educational developer, instructional designer and trainer to Gifted Support Center.
 She designed and co-authored The Project Happiness Handbook which is an experiential workbook of social-emotional lessons for youth.
 As an SEL educator, Maria taught self-awareness, self-management, social-awareness and relationship and decision-making skills to elementary students in a progressive school setting and middle school students at a local gifted school .
 She has created and implemented innovative and diverse curricula including mindfulness, compassion, Design-Thinking and SEL.
 At Gifted Support Center she is co-creator of the SEL program for youth, and she works with parents and children to foster better understanding of the unique intellectual and psychosocial characteristics of their giftedness.
 Maria holds a Bachelor of Science Degree with an Education Credential, and a Master of Science Degree in Systems Thinking Management.